Mazamars312/Analogue-Amiga/README.md

     is 1024x200 or 1024x400

 -   Due to memory access, the RTG resolutions will not work on this right now.
-    Also they are hardly used at this moment in the Amiga-vision list of games
+    They are also not used in the AmigaVision list of games

 I have game X that does not work!
 ---------------------------------

--   From the testing I have been doing, there are multiple configurations, BIOS and even ADF Images that you need to try.
+-   A few games only work from ADF floppy images with the exact correct version of Kickstart.

 -   The main goal of this project was getting an MPU Framework so external media can be accessed, and help giving developers some tools to help create more